 Above-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical dry dog food.

 Even when you consider the protein-boosting effect of the peas and flaxseed, this still looks like the profile of a kibble containing a significant amount of meat.

-Hi-Tek Naturals Grain Free is a plant-based dry dog food using a significant amount of chicken, lamb or salmon meals as its main sources of animal protein, thus earning the brand 5 stars.
+Hi-Tek Naturals Grain Free is a plant-based dry dog food using a significant amount of named meats as its main sources of animal protein, thus earning the brand 5 stars.